JackSzwergold/Writing/memories/Trading Video Games with Beven.md

 “Hey Bradley!”
 Matt and I said.
 We actually have met Bradley before in the neighborhood playground and he was cool, but he was always a bit uncomfortable in a way that seemed to imply “You believe I was born into this shit?”

 “So what do you got?”
 Douglas said as I opened up my crammed carrying case of disks.
-“I’ve got ‘Caverns of Mars,’ ‘Pac-Man’ and ‘Donkey Kong’…” and then without any hesitation Douglas shouted “DONKEY KONG!!!”
+“I’ve got ‘Caverns of Mars,’ ‘Pac-Man’ and ‘Donkey Kon…” and then without any hesitation Douglas shouted “DONKEY KONG!!!”

 “Wow!
-Donkey Kong?” said a woman’s voice out of the kitchen.
+Donkey Kong?” said a woman’s voice coming out of the kitchen.
 It was Beven’s mother who looked like she just got up from a nap, “That sounds cool.
 You want that Douglas?”
-“Yeah,” he responded.
+“Yeah,” he said.

-“Okay, no problem… You got it…” I said.
+“Okay, no problem… You got it!”
+I said.
 And everyone stopped talking and stared at me.
-Apparently the whole family expected some negotiation to this.
+Apparently the whole family expected some extended negotiation connected to this.
 “You’re just gonna give it to us for free?” she said to which I responded, “Yeah… Why not?
-Just give me a blank disk.”
+Just give me a blank disk and it’s yours.”

 I looked around and Beven was eyeing his mom while trying to find a blank disk somewhere in the pile of crap on the kitchen table.